A white yacht anchored in a sheltered turquoise cove at golden hour

 What Yacht Insurance Usually Includes

-Yacht insurance policies typically consist of two main components working together to protect your vessel and your financial interests:
+Yacht insurance policies typically consist of two main components working together to protect your vessel and your financial interests.

 Hull & Machinery (H&M)